Roger of Cannae

 Saint Roger of Cannae (1060 – December 30, 1129) was an Italian bishop.
 The Catholic Church honours him as a saint.

 Biography

-Roger (in Italian: Ruggero di Canne) was elected bishop of the town of Cannae, where a small diocese already had risen in the 10th century.
+Roger (in Italian: Ruggero di Canne) was elected bishop of the town of Cannae.
+In 1083, the town was destroyed, with the exception of the cathedral and the episcopal residence, by Robert Guiscard, due to the opposition of the Norman barons.

-In 1083 there was the destruction by Robert Guiscard, king of the Normans.
 Roger contributed to the moral and material reconstruction of the ancient city of Apulia, supporting his fellow citizens with the consolations of faith and the material aid.